oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/category_node.rst

    The available options are:

    * **Include, show as filter** - Used to include all the products assigned to the subcategories of the selected category in addition to the products that are already assigned directly.
-The subcategories of the first level with at least one product will be displayed as a category filter in the OroCommerce Store Front.
+The subcategories of the first level with at least one product will be displayed as a category filter in the OroCommerce Storefront.

      .. image:: /user_guide/img/marketing/web_catalogs/subcategory_filter_1.png